Plum Alley Investments Membership FAQ

 The Securities and Exchange Commission (the “SEC”) set the guidelines for what it means to be an accredited versus non-accredited investor.
 The SEC defines an accredited investor, in the context of a natural person, as anyone who has an earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, or has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).
-The SEC sets these criteria because they want to be sure that investors have both the knowledge and financial ability to make investments with risk.
+The SEC sets these criteria to set parameters to protect investors.

 What are syndicate expenses?

-How does Plum Alley oversee its investment opportunities?
+How does Plum Alley oversee its SPV investment opportunities?

-Each time Plum Alley Investments provides access to an opportunity to invest in a private company, we form a new investment Syndicate Company to hold the securities of that private company.
-Importantly, each investor will be purchasing an ownership interest in the syndicate company, rather than directly buying the securities of the private company.
-This simplifies paperwork both for the investors and the private company.
-Each new syndicate is formed as a Delaware limited liability company (an "LLC").
+Each time Plum Alley Investments provides access to an opportunity to invest in a private company, we form a new legal entity to hold the securities of that private company.
+Each investor purchases an ownership interest in that syndicate company SPV, rather than holding the shares of the private company.
+This allows investors the benefit of pooling their dollars and simplifies the process with one name on the company’s cap table.
+Each new syndicate is a Delaware limited liability company (an "LLC").
 Each LLC is managed by Plum Alley Management Company.
-The investors are the “Prospective Investor Members” of the LLCs.
-The relationship between the Syndicate Manager and the Prospective Investor Members is defined by the LLC's “Operating Agreement.”
+The investors are the “Prospective Investor Members” of the LLC.
+The relationship between the Syndicate Manager and the investor members is defined by the LLC's “Operating Agreement.”

 What reporting should I expect?

-Plum Alley Investments will provide all investor members of its syndicates with K1 filings and will also share periodic material information and announcements in accordance to the terms of each investment opportunity.
+Plum Alley Investments will provide all investor members of its syndicates with K1 filings via Carta, an outside and independent reporting firm.
+We also share periodic material information and announcements of each investment opportunity via Carta.

 Is there a minimum investment amount?

-The minimum investment amount for participation in a syndicate is typically $10,000.
-In specific cases this may vary.
-The average investment size ranges from $25,000 to upwards of $250,000.
+The minimum investment amount for participation in a syndicate SPV is typically $10,000, however. the average investment size ranges from $50,000 to upwards of $250,000.